 In a cocktail shaker filled with ice, pour all of the ingredients.

-Pick up a good light rum and use the same dry vermouth you'd pour into your martini.
-For the curaçao, go with a top-shelf brand like Bols or Senior and skip the super cheap bottles at the bottom of the liquor store shelf.
+- Pick up a good light rum, and use the same dry vermouth you'd pour into your martini.
+For the curaçao, go with a top-shelf brand like Bols or Senior, and skip the super cheap bottles at the bottom of the liquor store shelf.
 You can also use other high-end orange liqueurs, such as a triple sec like Cointreau or the brandy-based Grand Marnier.

 The classic El Presidente recipe is different than a far more modern creation that goes by the same name.
 At some point in the late 1900s, the recipe transformed to become a sweet-sour tropical cocktail that is good but may not be to everyone's liking: shake 2 ounces light rum, 1/2 ounce each lime juice and pineapple juice, and a dash of grenadine with ice.
 Strain it into a cocktail glass.